Jack O’Neill (1923 - 2017)

 In 1965 Jack O’Neill and Harry Hind constructed a two-story, 8,500 square foot building in the Santa Cruz Yacht Harbor and donated the building to O’Neill Sea Odyssey in 2002.
 The following year, OSO raised funds to renovate the upstairs of the building, with an elevator and bathrooms, to house its education center.
 The Jack O’Neill and Harry Hind Education Center was named in 2018 in tribute to O’Neill, who passed away in 2017, and Hind, who passed away in 2012.

-Dan Haifley joined the nonprofit program in 1999 as executive director and, upon his retirement in March 2019, OSO welcomed new Executive Director Rachel Kippen.
+Dan Haifley joined the nonprofit program in 1999 and served as executive director until his retirement in March 2019.
 The dedicated staff and board of O’Neill Sea Odyssey serve over 200 classes per year and, with the support of the community, and two endowments, continue to uphold Jack’s legacy.

 The O’Neill Timeline